PierreSQS/eazybytes-microservices-new/section_16-pierrot/helm/grafana-loki/README.md

 <!--- app-name: Grafana Loki -->

-# Grafana Loki packaged by Bitnami
+# Bitnami package for Grafana Loki

 Grafana Loki is a horizontally scalable, highly available, and multi-tenant log aggregation system.
 It provides real-time long tailing and full persistence to object storage.